-Clasps designed without movement accommodation

-It is also named suprabulge clasp or occlusally approach clasp since the clasp approaches the retentive undercut from occlusal direction.
+Clasps designed without movement accommodation: It is also named suprabulge clasp or occlusally approach clasp since the clasp approaches the retentive undercut from the occlusal direction.

-Clasps for tooth - borne partial dentures (Class III and IV) have one function to prevent dislodgment of prosthesis without damage to the abutment teeth.
+Clasps for tooth-borne partial dentures (Class III and IV) have one function to prevent dislodgment of the prosthesis without damage to the abutment teeth.
 Since there is little or no rotation caused by tissue ward movement of the edentulous area (as happens in distal extension cases) stress releasing properties are usually not required.
 These clasps can also be used in modification spaces for tooth and tissue supported removable partial dentures (Class I and II).

-Circumferential (Circle or Akers) clasp
+Circumferential (Circle or Akers) clasp:

-- The circumferential clasp will be considered first as an all-cast clasp and it is the simplest one. - The basic form of the circumferential clasp is a buccal and lingual arms originating from a common body (principle occlusal rest and minor connector). - Circumferential clasp has only one retentive clasp arm, opposed by a nonretentive reciprocal arm on the opposite side. - It approach the undercut area from an occlusal direction so it is called (occlusally approaching clasp), since it is coming to the undercut area from above the bulge area so called (suprabulge clasp) and since it is pulling the tooth during action also called pull clasp and also called Aker clasp. - The retentive arm begins above the height of contour, and curves and tapers to its terminal tip, in the gingival 1/3 of the tooth, well away from the gingival. - The bracing (nonretentive reciprocal) arm is in the middle 1/3 of the tooth, and is broader occluso gingivally, does not taper and is either entirely above the height of contour or completely on a prepared guiding plane it should never be design into an undercut, as it is a rigid element.
+- It is the most logical clasp to use with a tooth-supported partial denture. - The circumferential clasp will be considered first as an all-cast clasp and it is the simplest one. - The basic form of the circumferential clasp is a buccal and lingual arm originating from a common body (principle occlusal rest and minor connector). - The circumferential clasp has only one retentive clasp arm, opposed by a nonretentive reciprocal arm on the opposite side. - It approaches the undercut area from an occlusal direction so it is called (occlusally approaching clasp) since it is coming to the undercut area from above the bulge area so-called (suprabulge clasp) and since it is pulling the tooth during action also called pull clasp and also called Aker clasp.

+- The retentive arm begins above the height of contour, and curves and tapers to its terminal tip, in the gingival 1/3 of the tooth, well away from the gingival. - The bracing (nonretentive reciprocal) arm is in the middle 1/3 of the tooth, and is broader occlusal - gingivally, does not taper and is either entirely above the height of contour or completely on a prepared guiding plane - it should never be designed into an undercut, as it is a rigid element. - Support is provided by occlusal rest; stabilization is provided by occlusal rest, proximal minor connector, lingual clasp arm and rigid portion of buccal retentive clasp arm occlusal to the height of contour; retention is realized by the retentive terminal of buccal clasp arm; reciprocation is provided by nonflexible lingual clasp arm.
+Clasp Assembly engages more than 180 degrees of abutment tooth's circumferences.

-- a.
-It is most logical clasp to use with all tooth-supported partial dentures because of its retentive and stabilizing ability. - b.
-On free end extension when minimal undercut is utilized.
+- It is a most logical clasp to use with all tooth-supported partial dentures because of its retentive and stabilizing ability. - On free end extension when minimal undercut is utilized.